bahsim/idgl-dev-system/02-anatomy-of-a-spec.md

 # The Anatomy of a Spec: The Architect's Executable Contract

 The Architect does not code; they author a `Spec`.
 This is the single most important artifact in the IDGL, as it is the primary instrument of control over the AI.
 It is not "documentation" in the traditional sense; it is an **executable contract** that serves as the blueprint for generation.
+More than that, it is a **discipline for forcing clarity of thought**—a skill that is essential for both human and AI communication.

 The quality of the `Spec` is the single greatest predictor of the quality of the final result.
 A vague contract will produce a chaotic result.
 A precise contract will produce a predictable one.